xeyler/brighamcampbell.com/content/notes/how-the-gameboy-works.md

 How exactly does the Gameboy interpret bytes as instructions, then?
 Well, there's [a map](https://gbdev.io/gb-opcodes/optables/) built into the Gameboy CPU that maps seemingly meaningless byte values to instructions for the CPU to perform.
+This map makes hundreds of instructions available to the programmer.
-Among the more interesting entries in this instruction map are the
+Among the more interesting mapped instructions are the following, in no particular order:
-following:

-`0xF3` => "Disable all hardware interrupts"
+`0x3C`: Increment the value in register 'A' by one.

+`0x80`: Add the value of register 'B' to register 'A' and store the result in register 'A'

+`0x3E`: Take the value from the next mailbox and store it in register 'A'

-`0xC3` => "Read an address from the next two 'mailboxes' and jump to that the 'mailbox' at that address"
+`0xC3`: Instead of moving to the next mailbox in line, read an address from the next two mailboxes and "jump" to the mailbox at that address, continuing execution from there.

-`0xFA` => "Read an address from the next to 'mailboxes' and load the byte inside the mailbox at that address into register 'A'

-## Putting it all together
+`0xF3`: Disable interrupts, which are triggered by certain hardware events such as button input or bytes received from another Gameboy via link cable.

+`0xFB`: Enable interrupts.

+All Gameboy games are a combination of hundreds and thousands of these instructions, a bunch of bytes stored in a Gameboy cartridge.

+## I/O